Overview of CATL grants

 Grants support assignments, activities or events that deepen student learning and enrich your Winter Term course on campus.

 Other sources of funding to support teaching and learning at Elon include:

-- Grants to support innovative uses of technology in teaching and learning awarded by Academic Technology and Computing Committee (ATACC),
+- Grants to support innovative uses of technology in teaching and learning awarded by Academic Technology Committee (ATC),

-- Grants focused on improving writing instruction or research on writing from the Center for Writing Excellence, and
+- Grants focused on improving writing instruction or research on writing from the Center for Writing Excellence

 For additional internal and external funding opportunities, visit the university’s Faculty Funding website.